Robert W. Welch Jr.: Welch's The Politician

-Republican criticism of the John Birch Society intensified after Welch circulated a letter in 1954 calling President Dwight D. Eisenhower a possible "conscious, dedicated agent of the Communist Conspiracy".
+Republican criticism of the John Birch Society intensified after Welch circulated a letter in 1954 calling President Dwight D. Eisenhower a possible "dedicated, conscious agent of the Communist conspiracy".
 Welch went further in a book titled The Politician, written in 1956 and privately printed, rather than by the JBS, for Welch in 1963.

 It was his personal "fact-finding" mission and was not part of the materials or the formal beliefs of the JBS.
 Welch claimed President Franklin D. Roosevelt had known about the Japanese attack on Pearl Harbor in advance but said nothing because he wanted to get the U.S. into the war.
 The book spawned much debate in the 1960s over whether the author really intended to call Eisenhower a Communist.
 G. Edward Griffin, a friend of Welch, claims that he meant collectivist, not Communist.
 The charge's sensationalism led many conservatives and Republicans to shy away from the group.

 Political views

 Welch accused Presidents Truman and Eisenhower of being communist sympathizers and possibly Soviet agents of influence.
-He alleged that Eisenhower was a "conscious, dedicated agent of the communist conspiracy", and that Eisenhower's brother Milton was the President's superior in the communist apparatus.
+He alleged that Eisenhower was a "dedicated, conscious agent of the communist conspiracy", and that Eisenhower's brother Milton was the President's superior in the communist apparatus.
 President Eisenhower never responded publicly to Welch's claims.